jobezic/wihan/README.md

 ## Deployment

-copy wihand and wihan_redirect to your bin path. copy setrules.sh to /etc/wihan
+Copy wihand and wihan_redirect to your bin path.

+Copy setrules.sh to /etc/wihan

 ## Configuration